ikodvanj/rxivistr/README.md

   - `rxivist_stats` - retrieves basic statistics about the number of articles indexed by rxivist.

-The use of this package is explained in detail in the vignette.
+The use of this package is explained in detail in the vignette and the rxivist API documentation can be found at <https://rxivist.org/docs>.